Vasilisalook/vasilisalook.github.io/_posts/2022-06-15-my-second-module.md

 ## Summary of the Numerical Analysis module

+This module has opened up the RStudio for me and in particular the statistics field in the R world.
+Before University of Essex I have read just one related book – "Naked Statistics" by Charles Wheelan, which helped me to absorb the basic ideas and then apply them to the practice.
+My favourite e-book of the course is "Practical Statistics for Data Scientists.
+50 Essential Concepts Using R and Python" by Peter Bruce, because it contains a lot of examples.
+The crab on the cover is mesmerising.
+For more details and insights of this module you are welcome to read my reflective essay.

 ## Sources

 Amazing free lectures MIT by Ali Jahanian on [Deep Learning for Art, Aesthetics, and Creativity.](https://www.youtube.com/playlist?list=PLCpMvp7ftsnIbNwRnQJbDNRqO6qiN3EyH)<br>